daanreijnders/bound-to-the-data/README.md

 python3 python/bound_to_the_data.py -30 25
 ```
 This will download and export a JSON file with data at 30°E, 25°N, approximated at the current time.

+Useful flags:
+ - `--filename` specifies the filename for the JSON output
+ - `cred` specifies the filename of the `credentials.json`
+parser.add_argument('--filename', metavar='Filename', help="filename for JSON output", type=str, default=None)
+    parser.add_argument('--timestamp', metavar='timestamp string YYYY-MM-DD-HH-MM', type=str, default=None,
+                        help="Timestamp for which to load the data.
+Format: YYYY-MM-DD-HH-MM")
+    parser.add_argument('--cred', metavar='CMEMS_credentials file', type=str, default=None,
+                        help='Copernicus Marine Environment Monitoring Services credential file.
+This should be a JSON file with `username` and `password`.')
+    parser.add_argument('--download_atlantic', action='store_true', help='Download the whole of the North Atlantic domain.')
+    parser.add_argument('--force_download', action='store_true', help="Force a fresh download from server, ignoring cached data")
+    parser.add_argument('--ignore_cache_validity', action='store_true', help="Use cached data, no matter if the requested time is not available in it.")

+Please use the root of this repository as your working directory.
+Filepaths are relative to this.

 ## Output